-- b) Gross - 3.
+- 2. By total average Sample Free Distribution over the Reporting Period analysed into: - a) Net - b) Gross - 3.
 For each issue claimed an analysis as follows: - a) Distribution type.
-E.g. Net distribution by hand, Net distribution other, Gross - b) A statement describing how and where the copies are distributed (covering both the geographical location and type of distribution point). - c) The number of copies
+E.g. Net distribution by hand, Net distribution other, Gross - b) A statement describing how and where the copies are distributed (covering both the geographical location and type of distribution point and, if the copies are packaged the accompanying product). - c) The number of copies